Brooke-Novosad/PainterlyRendering/README.md

 There are two styles available in the current implementation:

-1. Minimalist
-2. Cubism
-3. Futurist
+1. Futurist
-4. Colorist Wash
+2. Colorist Wash
-5. Expressionist
-6. Impressionist
+3. Impressionist
+4. Pop Art

 ## Brief overview